Planning a visit to a Palm Beach County-operated park? Check out these tips to help make your visit a happy, healthy one.

-The Palm Beach County Parks and Recreation Department has designated certain parks with trash-in, trash-out policies, including Riverbend Park in Jupiter and many neighborhood parks.
+Palm Beach County Parks and Recreation has designated certain parks with trash-in, trash-out policies, including Riverbend Park in Jupiter and many neighborhood parks.
 We ask park visitors to dispose of their trash outside the park.
-This ensures a clean habitat for the animals living in our parks and helps maintain an aesthetic environment for park visitors while reducing maintenance costs.
+This ensures a clean habitat for the animals in our parks and helps maintain an aesthetic environment for park visitors while reducing maintenance costs.

 See our blog for a video on coexisting with our parks’ animals.

-Dogs are permitted in most county parks if they’re on a leash no longer than six feet.
+Dogs are permitted in most county parks if they’re on a leash no longer than 6 feet.
 However, dogs are not allowed at county beaches, pools, water parks, splash parks and these other locations.

-The parks department operates three spacious, well-maintained dog parks for your furry friends to run, jump and play.
+We operate three spacious, well-maintained dog parks for your furry friends to run, jump and play.
 Big or small, your pooch will have fun at these three dog parks.

-Park rangers are nearby to assist you and watch out for your well-being.
-Call 561-252-1714 or email firstname.lastname@example.org if you have a question for a Palm Beach County park ranger.
+Park rangers are often nearby to assist you and watch out for your well-being.
+Call 561-252-1714 or email email@example.com if you have a question for a Palm Beach County park ranger.

 Bibi Baksh is public relations specialist for Palm Beach County Parks and Recreation Department.